 Proposals must be original and written by the applicant.
 The research must be conducted during the research period for which they are funded, under the guidance of a NSHE faculty.
-Scholarships will provide \$4,000 per student awardee and \$750 to the faculty mentor overseeing the project to cover research expenses.
+Scholarships will provide \$4,000 per student awardee and \$750 to the faculty mentor for the purchase of materials and supplies directly related to the project.
 The program has two divisions for which students may apply: Lower Division, for students with 59 credits or less; and, Upper Division, for students with 60 credits or more.
 Students are urged to carefully read the following guidance and supporting documents.
 Applications that do not follow the instructions provided will not be considered.